ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 ## Introduction {#introduction}

 *There are no secrets on the blockchain*, everything that happens is consistent, verifiable, and publicly available.
 Ideally, [contracts should have their source code published and verified on Etherscan](https://etherscan.io/address/0xb8901acb165ed027e32754e0ffe830802919727f#code).
 However, [that is not always the case](https://etherscan.io/address/0x2510c039cc3b061d79e564b38836da87e31b342f#code).
+In this article you learn how to reverse engineer contracts by looking at a contract without source code, [`0x2510c039cc3b061d79e564b38836da87e31b342f`](https://etherscan.io/address/0x2510c039cc3b061d79e564b38836da87e31b342f).

 There are reverse compilers, but they don't always produce [usable results](https://etherscan.io/bytecode-decompiler?a=0x2510c039cc3b061d79e564b38836da87e31b342f).
 In this article you learn how to manually reverse engineer and understand a contract from [the opcodes](https://github.com/wolflo/evm-opcodes), as well as how to interpret the results of a decompiler.